Enovale/KtaneManualDownloader/README.md

 After you've done that, configure your settings and press Download, and wait for a little bit.

 # Notes
-Please note that this program can use about 1 GB of RAM when you have 100+ mods installed.

-Also note that this in in-dev software made by an inexperienced dev, so bugs and oddities are to be expected.
+Please note that this in in-dev software made by an inexperienced dev, so bugs and oddities are to be expected.

 # Settings
 Here I will explain what each of the different options do.